-Should a disabled individual file a campus complaint that the college is not complying with the requirements of the Rehabilitation Act of 1973, the Director of Affirmative Action will investigate the complaint fully and take appropriate action to conciliate the matter by informal means.
+Should a disabled individual file a campus complaint that the college is not complying with the requirements of the Rehabilitation Act of 1973, the Chief Diversity Officer (Affirmative Action Officer, Title IX Compliance Officer, and ADA Compliance Officer) will investigate the complaint fully and take appropriate action to conciliate the matter by informal means.

 Should a disabled individual file a complaint with the Department of Labor alleging that the college has not complied with the requirements of the Rehabilitation Act of 1973, or the Americans with Disabilities Act of 1990, the college will (1) cooperate with the Department in its investigation of the complaint, and (2) provide pertinent information regarding the college's employment practices with respect to the disabled.